ABOUT

 Execute your Duty

-The Government must arrest with urgency the extinction of the diversity of life, to achieve net zero carbon and reduce toxic gas emissions by 2025.
+The Government must arrest with urgency the extinction of the diversity of life, to achieve net zero (and beyond) carbon and reduce toxic gas emissions as fast as humanly possible.
 They must do this briskly and immediately with genuine reliability to avoid catastrophic change.

 Kai muri o te Awe Māpara